isitsou/SyncVR/README.md

-This is casual game in which the player is trying to save an apple tree.
+This is a casual game in which the player is trying to save an apple tree.
 It does that by navigating on it with the mouse and removing worms with left-click.

 The player removes worms by repeatedly clicking on them, until a UI-bar is filled.
 This rapid and repeated clicking is implemented intentionally because you want the user to engage actively and distract himself from the medical procedure.